Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 terms, and to ensure that all kind of specifications make correct and consistent use of those terms**.**

-58. > Terms of OPTIGA™
+58. > Terms of OPTIGA™ Trust M
 Vocabulary

 | Term                                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Abbreviation |